avolve-dao/avolve/docs/token-based-access.md

   if not v_token.is_transferable then
     return json_build_object(
       'success', false,
-      'message', 'Token is not transferable'
+      'message', 'This token is not transferable'
     );
   end if;

-  -- Get sender's balance
-  select balance into v_from_balance from public.token_balances
-  where user_id = p_from_user_id and token_id = p_token_id;
+  -- Check if sender has enough balance select balance into v_from_balance from public.token_balances where user_id = p_from_user_id and token_id = p_token_id;